mg52/Ionic-v2-Firebase/README.md

 This is a sample of Ionic v2 and Firebase Auth and DB Connection.
 I have used [Ionic v2 Conferance App](https://github.com/driftyco/ionic-conference-app) for template.

-Other than Firebase, I have used Google Map API for a simple Google Map Demo from Conferance App.
+Other than Firebase, I have used Google Maps API for a simple Google Maps Demo from Conferance App.

 ## Getting Started